 HOW TO APPLY

-For all other special events, complete Form 10-930 [836k Word document] and mail it (along with a check or money order made out to National Park Service) to:
+For special events, complete Form 10-930 [826k Word document] and mail it (along with a check or money order made out to National Park Service) to the address below.
+You can also email a completed application with credit card information to the email address at the top of the application.

 Special Park Use Coordinator